Yvonne Brewster: Career

 Brewster returned to Jamaica to teach drama and in 1965, she co-founded (with Trevor Rhone) the Barn in Kingston, Jamaica's first professional theatre company.
 Brewster noted that the aim of the theatre was to "provide, encourage and promote work that was worthwhile, serious and principled".

 Upon her return to England in the early 1970s, she worked extensively in film, radio, television, and directing stage productions, among them The Harder They Come, Smile Orange and The Marijuana Affair, and for BBC TV Maybury, The Fight Against Slavery and My Father Sun Sun Johnson.

 In the early 1980s, she co-founded with Anton Phillips Carib Theatre Company, among the aims of which was "to bring the value of multiculturalism to Britain in the form of plays written, directed and starring black people."

 Between 1982 and 1984, Brewster was Drama Officer at the Arts Council of Great Britain.

+In 1985, she directed a production of Lorraine Hansberry's play A Raisin in the Sun for the Black Theatre Co-operative, performed at the Tricycle Theatre (11 April 1985 – 4 May 1985) and at The Drill Hall Arts Centre (9 July 1985 – 20 July 1985), with the cast featuring Carmen Munroe, Gary McDonald, Peter Harding, Jacqueline de Peza, Freddie Brooks, Guy Gregory, Ella Wilder and Kwabena Manso.

-In 1985, she co-founded Talawa Theatre Company with Mona Hammond, Carmen Munroe and Inigo Espejel, using funding from the Greater London Council, then led by Ken Livingstone.
+In 1986, she co-founded Talawa Theatre Company with Mona Hammond, Carmen Munroe and Inigo Espejel, using funding from the Greater London Council, then led by Ken Livingstone.
 In 2021, she said: "In those days there were a lot of black theatre companies, but nobody [was] getting any money....
 The work was very experimental and very good in many cases, but it was really, really, really fringe … But I'm not going to be faffing around the edges of the fringe. ...if you call me a fringe, that means I'm something you could cut off … you're not going to fringe me".